-The situation had become so dire that the Holy Innocents’ Cemetery next to Les Halles was piled high with the bodies of those who had died from disease, famine, war and the remains from the local hospital’s morgue.
-So in 1776, under the direction of the Paris Mine Inspection Service, they began transferring bones of the diseased into a series of reinforced tunnels.
+The situation had become so dire that the Holy Innocents’ Cemetery next to Les Halles was piled high with the bodies of those who had died from disease, famine and war and the remains from the local hospital’s morgue.
+So in 1776, under the direction of the Paris Mine Inspection Service, they began transferring the bones of the diseased into a series of reinforced tunnels.

-Among the famous thought to be buried there are Paul Marat, the fiercely radical journalist and politician who was assassinated during the French Revolution, and Maximilien de Robespierre, the revolutionary Jacobin leader who led the Committee of Public Safety during the Reign of Terror…
+Among the famous thought to be buried here are Paul Marat, the fiercely radical journalist and politician who was assassinated during the French Revolution, and Maximilien de Robespierre, the revolutionary Jacobin leader who led the Committee of Public Safety during the Reign of Terror.

 However, we’d recommend you don’t go too far off the beaten track, so to speak, and make your way to the Place Denfert-Rochereau to arrive via the official tourist entrance.
-A word of warning: the removal of skulls and bones from the Catacombs is stricly forbidden-try to resist the urge!
+A word of warning: the removal of skulls and bones from the Catacombs is strictly forbidden… try to resist the urge!